 This might be a small win for some, but it’s still worth mentioning.

 Nobody likes a terrible office party.
 Sometimes they can feel forced, stuffy and just awkward, but they’re kind of expected when you have in-office staff.
 They’re great to watch on TV, but in reality, they are enough to drain the life out of you.

-When you have remote workers, there’s more of an understanding that you don’t need to be friends with all the people you work with because it is, after all, work.
+When you have people working remotely, there’s more of an understanding that you don’t need to be friends with all the people you work with because it is, after all, work.

 17. Higher Morale

-Most businesses that have allowed for remote working or adopted a hybrid model have reported unanimously that employee morale greatly improves as a result.
+Most businesses that have allowed for working remotely or adopted a hybrid model have reported unanimously that employee morale greatly improves as a result.

 A recent study found that remote workers are on average 20% happier with their jobs than those that work in an office.

 Job satisfaction helps with employee retention, but it also does incredible things to productivity and your bottom line.

 Corporate and Social Responsibility or CSR is fast becoming an essential element to a successful business.

 It’s all about businesses understanding their environmental and social impacts at every step of their process.